meta-pratap-ranawat/get2016/README.md

- controllers are added in src/com folder
+ controllers are added in com.controller package

- jsp files in  WebContent folder
+ jsp files in  WebContent/view folder